masxxiii/OpenGL2DFigures/README.md

 <br />

 ## Info:
-The program is built with OpenTK framework which is a C# graphics library superseding the Tao Framework.
+The program is built using OpenTK framework which is a C# graphics library superseding the Tao Framework.
 The program creates two unique shapes **Figure 1** and **Figure 2** and brings motion into them using OpenGL methods such as **GL.Rotate** and **GL.Scale**.
 Both figures can change their position based on the unique keyboard keys assigned to them.
 Both figures can scaleUp, ScaleDown and rotate clockwise and counterclockwise.
 Additionally, **Figure 1** can rotate clockwise and counterclockwise around **Figure 2**.
 The following program can be used as a base for a simple 2D game.

 The keybinding for **Figure 1** are as follows:
 ```shell